Pot is becoming a high-tech agribusiness, and that's weird for some marijuana growers

 Most consumers want a tomato that's round and red, she said in an analogy to marijuana.
 "That's not my people.
 My tomatoes are warty, purple and amazing," she said.

 Marijuana companies would be wise to aim products at cannabis connoisseurs, BDS Analytics' Stahura said.
-The category is wealthy, very knowledgeable about what they're buying, and use marijuana for both recreation and wellness.
+People in that category are wealthy, very knowledgeable about what they're buying, and use marijuana for both recreation and wellness.
 "They often integrate their cannabis routine with their exercise routine and nutrition routine," she said.

 That market might appreciate an effort from Chaitanya.
 He's pushing for a marijuana equivalent to France's appellation d'origine contrôlée (AOC) system that regulates wines so you know a champagne comes from Champagne and a bordeaux comes from Bordeaux.

-"We're working to get cannabis considered like French wine like where certain regions have a certain taste," he said.
+"We're working to get cannabis considered like French wine, like where certain regions have a certain taste," he said.
 Plants would have to be grown in natural conditions -- with sunlight and in the ground.

 Rosenthal sees an entirely different development direction: genetically engineered yeast that makes cannabis the same way brewers make beer in a vat.

-"You can take the genome of marijuana and put into yeast, then put that yeast in to a bucket of water and sugar," Rosenthal said.
+"You can take the genome of marijuana and put into yeast, then put that yeast into a bucket of water and sugar," Rosenthal said.
 "You're going to get that same THC in five days.
-That's future.
+That's the future.
 It's not going to be grown under the lights and sun, it's going to be grown in a bucket."

 Discuss: Marijuana growers wrestle with cannabis' high-tech, industrial future